mia-kiwi/ciao/README.md

-# About
+# Welcome to Ciao.Mia.Kiwi!
-**ciao.mia.kiwi** is a simple HTML/CSS static page to display information about you.
-Your profile picture, your name, your socials... _You name it, you can add it!_
+`ciao.mia.kiwi` is a static HTML/CSS page designed to share a bit about myself and connect with you through my socials.